About Work Process Skills Contact Resume

 Design

 Objectives are written in behavioral terms.
 Assessments are designed before activities.
-Storyboards and interaction blueprints map every decision before development begins — because it's cheaper to fix a storyboard than a built module.
+Storyboards map every decision before development begins.

 D